iamamutt/pandoc-apa/README.md

 # pandoc-apa

-A Sublime Text build system / Visual Studio Code task runner for writing APA manuscripts with pandoc markdown
+A Sublime Text build system / Visual Studio Code task runner for writing APA manuscripts with Pandoc formatted markdown

 # Installation

 ## Pandoc

 You need Pandoc to use the pandoc templates.
-You can find it here: <http://www.pandoc.org/>
+You can find it here: <https://pandoc.org/installing.html>

 ## LaTex / Word

-You'll need a LaTeX distribution to build the pdf files (e.g., MikTex or MacTex), or Microsoft Word to build .docx files.
+You'll need a LaTeX distribution to build the APA formatted pdf files (e.g., MikTex or MacTex), or Microsoft Word to convert markdown to .docx files.

 ## Filters